fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 ## Create read-only properties for the BankAccount class

+Read-only properties provide controlled access to the fields of a class by allowing the values of the properties to be read but not modified.
+Read-only properties are useful for ensuring that the state of an object remains consistent and can't be changed after the object is constructed.

-In this task, you create read-only properties in the BankAccount classes.
+In this task, you create read-only properties in the BankAccount class.

 Use the following steps to complete this section of the exercise:

 1. Open the BankAccount.cs file.

-1. Locate the two read-only fields in the `BankAccount` class: `accountNumber` and `customerId`.
+1. Locate the two read-only fields: `accountNumber` and `customerId`.

-    The `accountNumber` field is read-only and is set in the constructor.
-The `customerId` field is read-only and is set in the constructor.

     ```csharp